Water trickling. Kids giggling. Flowers blooming. Tall grass swaying in the breeze. A duck paddling on a pond.

 Read more about Peaceful Places in Portland.
 Or just buy the book.

-I also write about hiking, English soccer and spirituality,
+I also write about hiking, travel and spirituality,

 and I offer great talks and trips.